lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 >
 > TODO

-The 7th Orogenic Lherzolite meeting will be held in June/September 2024 in Spain around the Cabo Ortegal massif...TODO We encourage you to submit new and exciting contributions and we kindly ask you to disseminate this information among other colleagues potentially interested.
+The 7th Orogenic Lherzolite Meeting will take place in Spain in MONTH 2024 around the stunning Cabo Ortegal massif,where several mantle bodies of a few kilometres in size associated with high-pressure granulites and eclogites outcrop .
+Join us for this exciting event where researchers and experts in the field will gather to exchange knowledge and explore the latest advancements in the processes operating in the mantle and at the transition between the upper mantle and the lower crust.
+We invite you to submit your innovative and groundbreaking contributions to the conference.
+We kindly ask you to disseminate this information among colleagues who might be interested  in participating.
+Mark your calendars and stay tuned for further updates on registration,  abstract submission, and key dates.
+We look forward to welcoming you to  the 7th Orogenic Lherzolite Meeting in Spain!

 Website map (click where you want to go)